Raspberry Pi Humidity Sensor using the DHT22

 Raspberry Pi DHT22 Circuit

-Here we have included a couple of ways you can put the Raspberry Pi Humidity sensor circuit together.
+Here, we have included a couple of ways to assemble the Raspberry Pi Humidity sensor circuit.

-You can either rely on our two diagrams below to see what pins need to go to what or use our written steps below.
+You can refer to our two diagrams below to see which pins need to be connected to which, or follow the written steps below.

 Preparing the Raspberry Pi to talk with the Humidity Sensor

-In this section we will be preparing your Raspberry Pi to talk with the DHT22 humidity sensor.
+In this section, we will prepare your Raspberry Pi to communicate with the DHT22 humidity sensor.

-Mainly we need to install Python 3 to the Pi and also set up a Python Virtual Environment.
+Primarily, we need to install Python 3 on the Pi and set up a Python Virtual Environment.

 Setting up your Raspberry Pi